Sharing is caring!

 And while magnesium is a supplement, some forms have more of a laxative effect than others.

-For example, high doses of Magnesium Citrate produce what Mr. Raposo experienced.
+For example, high doses of it produce what the article I linked to above experience.

 But nonetheless, magnesium is a critical mineral, and low magnesium levels cause issues such as: